Ruby: The King of Gemstones (Unheated & Pigeon Blood)

 To accurately identify a Pigeon Blood Ruby, you would typically need a renowned gemologist’s expertise, as they’ll assess the colour intensity, clarity, and origin professionally.

-However, it’s important to note that the term “Pigeon Blood Ruby” may sometimes be used loosely by unprofessional gemologist laboratory, reflecting an unofficial view or standard.
+However, it’s important to note that the term “Pigeon Blood Ruby” may sometimes be used loosely by unaccredited gemological laboratories, reflecting an unofficial view or standard.

 How does the price of ruby compare to other gemstones like diamonds or sapphires?